studio1902/statamic-peak/README.md

 * *size-lg*: 12 columns on mobile, 8 columns from medium screens up
 * *size-xl*: 12 columns on mobile, 10 columns from medium screens up

-You can use the sizing utilities to let an image for example break out of it's content.
+For example use the sizing utilities to let an image break out of it's content.
 In sets like `figure` and `video` the user can pick their own size using the `size` field in `resources/fieldsets/common.yaml`.

 > Note: the layout doesn't have to be centered and is easy to change in the `tailwind.config.js` file.